dlt-hub/.github/profile/README.md

   <img width="250" align='right' src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/hacktoberfest.png?raw=true">
 </p>

-### Data Pipeline
+### Data Pipelines For Complex Data

+How should ingesting and structuring complex data (such as human language data) in an enterprise environment looke like?
+We have shipped pipelines for AWS and GCP with generic schemas and metrics that enterprises can deploy within days.

+Related problems:
-discovery and ingestion of JSON objects into databases (Adrian) transforming data into a semantic schema for human usage ingesting and structuring complex data in an enterprise environment automatically writing a relational data store from a stream of documents
+- discovery and ingestion of JSON objects into databases
+- transforming data into a semantic schema for human usage
+- automatically writing a relational data store from a stream of documents

  ---